Update 7 October 6.30pm GMT: Police have said this afternoon's car collision outside the Natural History Museum in London was not terror-related.

 Police confirmed that the incident is a road traffic investigation and not a terrorist-related incident, adding that enquiries are ongoing.

-A man has been arrested after a car crashed into pedestrians outside one of London's busiest museums.
+Original story: A man has been arrested after a car crashed into pedestrians outside one of London's busiest museums.

 The incident occurred at 2.20pm on Saturday afternoon outside the National History Museum on Exhibition Road in South Kensington.
 Video footage shared on Twitter shows a suspect being restrained on the ground by police officers.

 So far the Metropolitan Police have only released limited information about the incident.
+More will follow in due course.

 London's Mayor, Sadiq Khan, has tweeted about the incident, sharing police advice urging people to stay away from the area where possible.